Nguyễn Văn Thiệu: Collapse

 Major General Phạm Văn Phú, the II Corps commander, was given adequate warnings of the impending attacks, but was not worried.
 He thought the true objective was Pleiku or Kon Tum and that Buôn Ma Thuột was a diversion.
 The town was therefore lightly defended and communists outnumbered defenders by more than 8:1.
 The battle for Buôn Ma Thuột began on 10 March and ended only eight days later.
 Reinforcements were flown in, but were dismantled and fled in chaos.

 On 18 March the communists took complete control of Đắk Lắk Province.
 ARVN forces began to rapidly shift positions in an attempt to keep the North Vietnamese from quickly pushing eastward to the coastal lowlands along Route 21.
 In the face of rapid communist advances, Thiệu had sent a delegation to Washington in early March to request an increase in aid.
 The US Ambassador Graham Martin also traveled to Washington to present the case to Gerald Ford.
 However, the US Congress, increasingly reluctant to invest in what was seen as a lost cause, slashed a proposed $1.45 billion military aid package for 1975 to $700 million.
 The Ford administration, however, continued to encourage Thiệu to believe that money would eventually come.

 During this time, Thiệu was feeling the increased pressure and became increasingly paranoid.
 According to one of his closest advisors Nguyễn Tiến Hưng, he became "suspicious ... secretive ... and ever watchful for a coup d'état against him."
 His increasing isolation had begun to deny him "the services of competent people, adequate staff work, consultation, and coordination".
-Thieu's military decisions were followed faithfully by his officers who generally agreed that he "made all the decisions as to how the war should be conducted."
+Thiệu's military decisions were followed faithfully by his officers who generally agreed that he "made all the decisions as to how the war should be conducted."